 Previous years’ ISAs

 Savers can also switch from a cash ISA to a stocks and shares ISA, and vice versa.
-Again, you must transfer the full amount from the current year’s ISA, though savings from previous years can be split.
+Again, you must transfer the full amount from the current year’s ISA, but savings from previous years can be split.

-Let’s say you put £5,000 into a cash ISA in April and then switched to a stocks and shares ISA in December.
-You could, in theory, open another cash ISA in January with £10,000 and still be within the overall £15,000 limit.
+Let’s say you put £5,000 into a cash ISA in May 2018 and then switched to a stocks and shares ISA in December.
+You could, in theory, open another cash ISA in January 2018 with £15,000 and still be within the overall £20,000 limit.

-So watch out for penalties, particularly if you are thinking of switching from a fixed-rate ISA before the end of the fixed term.
+So watch out for restrictions and penalties, particularly if you are thinking of switching from a fixed-rate ISA before the end of the fixed term.

 Similar rules apply if you want to switch from one stocks and shares ISA to another, though the process usually takes longer.